African termite alates for food

 Catching of termite alates and preparation by roasting

-When enough termite are caught, they should be scooped in a hot frying pan without oil.
-Always fluffing them up with the fingers, they should not get burnt or stuck to the pan bottom, until they start to get crispy.
+When enough termites are caught, they should be scooped into a hot frying pan without oil.
+Always fluff them up with your fingers; they should not get burnt or stuck to the pan bottom until they get crispy.
+After that, salt is mixed into water, and this salted liquid is poured over the semi-crispy termites in the pan.

-Thereafter salt is mixed into water and this salted liquid be poured over the semi-crispy termites in the pan.
-Again, fluffing up with the fingers – and being very careful not to touch the hot bottom of the pan.
-When the termites are crispy, they get rubbed with the fingers all over, so that they lose their wings.
-After putting them in a bowl (termites bodies and crushed wings all together), they will be brought outside.
-And by blowing into the bowl the crushed wing pieces will be removed.
+Again, fluffing up with fingers and being very careful not to touch the hot bottom of the pan.
+When the termites are crispy, they are rubbed with their fingers all over so that they lose their wings.
+They are brought outside after being put in a bowl (termite bodies and crushed wings).
+By blowing into the bowl, the crushed wing pieces are removed.

 Eating roasted termites

-For comparison I also ate raw and live termite alates.
+For comparison, I also ate raw and live termite alates.
 They tasted fresh and sweet and were not bitter or had any off-putting taste.

 Lessons learned about eating termite alates:

-- It is always a surprise when termite alates start swarming
+• It is always a surprise when termite alates start swarming

-- They can be caught in great numbers directly at their holes where they emerge
+• They can be caught in great numbers directly at their holes, where they emerge.

-- Putting them into water will hold them securely
+• Putting them into water will hold them securely

-- Salting them improves their taste when roasting
+• Salting them improves their taste when roasting

-- Saltwater distributes the salt more evenly compared to solid salt grains
+• Saltwater distributes the salt more evenly compared to solid salt grains

-- Wings should be removed by rubbing the termite bodies
+• Wings should be removed by rubbing the termite bodies

-- Roasted termite alates taste like roasted peanuts
+• Roasted termite alates taste like roasted peanuts.